Igorocky/fe-template/README.md

 `npm run compile-with-deps`

-5. Run the project locally
+5. Run the UI

 `npm run start`

+6. Run the sever

+`python src/be/server.py`

 ***How to run all unit tests***